yeokm1/ssim/README.md

 2. Download and install [Cmake for Windows](http://www.cmake.org/cmake/resources/software.html).
 Choose to add to system path during installation.

 3. Download OpenCV 2.4.9 [here](https://github.com/Itseez/opencv/archive/2.4.9.zip) from the github releases.
 Do not use the official Windows binary unless you wish to use Visual Studio to compile your project.
-Unzip the zip file to `C:\OpenCV`.
+Unzip the zip file to `C:\opencv`.

 4. Open CMake GUI.
 Set source to `C:\opencv` and where-to-build to `C:\opencv\build\x86\mingw`.
 Click "Configure" then "Generate"